 Yellowknife Ice Road Trip

-Discover the Yellowknife Ice Road on our trip that drives through the frozen landscapes of the Northwestern Territories, constructed every January.
+Discover the Yellowknife Ice Road on our tour through the frozen landscapes of the Northwestern Territories, constructed every January.
 Yellowknife Ice Road Trip.

 - 2 hours